BHSc Physiotherapy MPNZ NZRP

 I believe that for every injury, there is an underlying cause.
 To diagnose, educate and treat requires a personable non-rushed manner.
 If you understand the mechanism of your injury, you will understand the treatment process.
 To me, physiotherapy should incorporate treatment and education which involve strategies that highlight prevention and self maintenance.

 Previous to being a Physio, I was a mechanic.
 I left high school at 17 and did my trade certificate in automotive engineering.
 I grew up on a farm, so fixing things was common practice.
 I enjoyed getting things working again and therefore being a mechanic was my calling.
 At about 6 years into my mechanics career, I suffered a severe back injury when lifting heavy equipment.
 I had protruded my L5/S1 vertebral disc with an annular tear.
 This injury left me in chronic pain for 3 years.
 During those three years I tried every form of therapy I could find, and really went around in circles trying to find a fix.
 Of most benefit to me was massage.
 So much so that I quit my mechanics career and studied a diploma in therapeutic massage therapy.
 Being a student again was great and I loved learning about the human body.
 I was so intrigued to learn more at a deeper level, and I wanted a career that helped others so I signed up for my physiotherapy degree at Auckland University of Technology.
 I completed my Four years of my degree and did an extra year of study on human movement and anatomy, a total of 5 years.
-Of most value about study was the that fact that I learnt how to fix myself.
-Being in pain for so long made me pretty humble giving me complete empathy for others that experience chronic pain and a want to truly help my patients.
+Of most value about study was the fact that I learnt how to fix myself.
+Being in pain for so long made me pretty humble, giving me complete empathy for others that experience chronic pain.